Gvat: Ottoman period: Arab Jebata

-British Mandate era
+British Mandate

 At the time of the 1922 census of Palestine, the village had a population of 318; 308 Muslims and 10 Christians, with nine Orthodox and one Armenian Christian.

+Jewish land purchase

 The area was acquired by the Jewish community as part of the Sursock Purchase.
 Jebata was one of five villages purchased by the Jewish National Fund (JNF) in 1924; the others being Afuleh, Sulam, Shatta and Knayfis.
 The villages had a combined population of about 3,000 to 4,000 people.
 Because the villagers paid tithes to the Sursock family in Beirut for the right to work the agricultural lands in the villages, they were deemed tenant farmers by the British Mandate authorities in Palestine, and the right of the Sursock family to sell the land to the JNF was upheld by the authorities.
 The built-up areas of the village, which included people's homes, were not the property of the Sursocks, but without land to cultivate, the transaction left the villagers without their means of livelihood.
 Jebata was later named by Moshe Dayan in his 1969 statement that there was not a single place in Israel that did not have a former Arab population.